prody/ProDy-website/tutorials/cavitracer_tutorial/trajectory.rst

     @> The atoms supplied to calcChannels contain protein atoms only.
     @> The atoms supplied to calcChannels contain protein atoms only.
     @> The atoms supplied to calcChannels contain protein atoms only.
-    @> Substituted 5986 atoms with 77434 homogeneous balls of radius 1.20 Å in 0.26s.
+    @> Substituted 5986 atoms with 77434 homogeneous balls of radius 1.20 Å in 0.28s.
-    @> Substituted 5986 atoms with 77434 homogeneous balls of radius 1.20 Å in 0.26s.
+    @> Substituted 5986 atoms with 77434 homogeneous balls of radius 1.20 Å in 0.28s.
-    @> Substituted 5986 atoms with 77434 homogeneous balls of radius 1.20 Å in 0.27s.
+    @> Substituted 5986 atoms with 77434 homogeneous balls of radius 1.20 Å in 0.28s.
-    @> Substituted 5986 atoms with 77434 homogeneous balls of radius 1.20 Å in 0.26s.
+    @> Substituted 5986 atoms with 77434 homogeneous balls of radius 1.20 Å in 0.28s.
-    @> Delaunay tessellation of 77434 points constructed in 3.79s.
+    @> Delaunay tessellation of 77434 points constructed in 3.87s.
-    @> Delaunay tessellation of 77434 points constructed in 3.82s.
+    @> Delaunay tessellation of 77434 points constructed in 3.98s.
-    @> Delaunay tessellation of 77434 points constructed in 3.86s.
+    @> Delaunay tessellation of 77434 points constructed in 3.98s.
-    @> Delaunay tessellation of 77434 points constructed in 3.96s.
+    @> Delaunay tessellation of 77434 points constructed in 3.99s.
-    @> Surface and inner simplices filtered in 4.52s.
+    @> Surface and inner simplices filtered in 4.61s.
-    @> Surface and inner simplices filtered in 4.62s.
+    @> Surface and inner simplices filtered in 4.86s.
-    @> Surface and inner simplices filtered in 4.72s.
+    @> Surface and inner simplices filtered in 4.77s.
-    @> Surface and inner simplices filtered in 4.69s.
+    @> Surface and inner simplices filtered in 4.78s.
-    @> Cavities: 427 found, 7 deeper than min_depth=5.0 Å and searched for channels, in 1.09s.
+    @> Cavities: 427 found, 7 deeper than min_depth=5.0 Å and searched for channels, in 1.17s.
+    @> Cavities: 430 found, 14 deeper than min_depth=5.0 Å and searched for channels, in 1.11s.
-    @> Cavities: 395 found, 10 deeper than min_depth=5.0 Å and searched for channels, in 1.02s.
+    @> Cavities: 395 found, 10 deeper than min_depth=5.0 Å and searched for channels, in 1.17s.
-    @> Cavities: 430 found, 14 deeper than min_depth=5.0 Å and searched for channels, in 1.03s.
+    @> Cavities: 407 found, 6 deeper than min_depth=5.0 Å and searched for channels, in 1.20s.
     @> Chambers (probe 1.40 Å): 1 of the 7 searched cavities have them; the other 6 are searched whole.
     @>     cavity 0: 26 chambers, 3 of them seeded.
-    @> 9 search sites (sp) in 0.06s: one per seeded chamber, one per cavity searched whole.
+    @> 9 search sites (sp) in 0.07s: one per seeded chamber, one per cavity searched whole.
-    @> Chambers (probe 1.40 Å): 1 of the 10 searched cavities have them; the other 9 are searched whole.
-    @>     cavity 0: 21 chambers, 6 of them seeded.
-    @> 15 search sites (sp) in 0.05s: one per seeded chamber, one per cavity searched whole.
     @> Chambers (probe 1.40 Å): 3 of the 14 searched cavities have them; the other 12 are searched whole.
     @>     cavity 0: 10 chambers, 3 of them seeded.
     @>     cavity 1: 5 chambers, 2 of them seeded.
     @>     cavity 2: 1 chamber, none of them deep and large enough to seed; searched whole.
     @> 17 search sites (sp) in 0.06s: one per seeded chamber, one per cavity searched whole.
-    @> Cavities: 407 found, 6 deeper than min_depth=5.0 Å and searched for channels, in 1.11s.
+    @> Chambers (probe 1.40 Å): 1 of the 10 searched cavities have them; the other 9 are searched whole.
+    @>     cavity 0: 21 chambers, 6 of them seeded.
+    @> 15 search sites (sp) in 0.06s: one per seeded chamber, one per cavity searched whole.
     @> Chambers (probe 1.40 Å): 2 of the 6 searched cavities have them; the other 5 are searched whole.
     @>     cavity 0: 14 chambers, 7 of them seeded.
     @>     cavity 3: 1 chamber, none of them deep and large enough to seed; searched whole.
-    @> 12 search sites (sp) in 0.09s: one per seeded chamber, one per cavity searched whole.
+    @> 12 search sites (sp) in 0.10s: one per seeded chamber, one per cavity searched whole.
-    @> Channel search (Dijkstra) over 9 search sites in 7 cavities completed in 0.68s.
+    @> Channel search (Dijkstra) over 9 search sites in 7 cavities completed in 0.77s.
     @> Found 10 channels and 1 link (a link joins a deep chamber to a shallower one and never reaches the surface).
     @> Search sites (sp), the void each search ran from, largest first; sp<n> tags every channel, link and output file:
     @>     site  start_point [Å]            void                   volume [Å³]  depth [Å]  channels  links